 Your anterior cruciate ligament (ACL) is a sturdy structural component of your knee joint, but between acute injuries, such as sports injuries, and chronic wear-and-tear, your ACL can become torn.
-With their expertise in modern ACL surgical methods, board-certified Brian Mehling, MD, and Pavel Yufit, MD, of Mehling Orthopedics, can help restore your full knee function in Hackensack, New Jersey, as well as West Islip and Midtown, New York.
+With their expertise in modern ACL surgical methods, board-certified Brian Mehling, MD, and Pavel Yufit, MD, of Mehling Orthopedics, can help restore your full knee function in Hackensack, New Jersey, as well as West Islip, New York.
 Click on the online booking feature to schedule your ACL surgery evaluation or call your nearest location directly.

 Anterior cruciate ligament (ACL) surgery is a reconstructive procedure to replace and repair the torn part of your ligament.
 Even though your ACL is known for being one of the strongest ligaments in your body — it absorbs much of the shock in your knee — accidents, trauma, and sports injuries can cause it to rupture.